Nikki C is wearing the 'Bamboo Workout Tee' in white/gray.

-It’s extremely common for one breast to produce less breast milk than the other.
-In fact, we discovered 71% of breastfeeding mothers have one breast that produces less milk.
+It’s extremely common for one breast to produce less milk than the other.
+In fact, we discovered 71% of breastfeeding mothers have this issue.

-7. How to decrease milk supply in one breast?Breastfeeding mothers with oversupply issues on one side most commonly collect the let down from the fuller breast to relieve the pressure.
-Others with a less severe problem breastfeed on the larger side to relieve pressure first (while baby feeds more actively) and then swap to the other side.
+7. How to decrease milk supply in one breast?Nursing mothers with oversupply issues on one side most commonly collect (with a pump) the let down from the fuller breast to relieve the pressure.
+Others with a less severe problem breastfeed on the larger side to relieve pressure first (while baby feeds more actively) and then they swap to the other side.

 “I had huge problems with oversupply on one side and had to keep preferentially feeding from it more.
-In the end, I was treated for mastitis and eventually my milk supply evened out enough that it was no longer an issue.”
+In the end, I was treated for mastitis.
+Eventually though, my milk supply evened out enough that it was no longer an issue.”

-8. How many moms use a lactation consultant?
+8. How many mothers used a lactation consultant?

-We found 43% of breastfeeding mothers use the help of a lactation or breastfeeding consultant.
+We found 43% of breastfeeding mothers have used the help of a lactation or breastfeeding consultant.